70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 Suggested Reading: Is Bologna Worth Visiting?
 Your All-Inclusive Travel Guide

 Piazza Maggiore is a beautiful landmark and a hub of cultural activity in Bologna.
 It hosts various events throughout the year, including music concerts, film screenings, and cultural festivals.
-The piazza is also a popular spot for locals to gather and socialize, particularly in the summer when the surrounding cafes set up outdoor seating.

 Recommended Reading: Best Bologna Wine Tours & Tastings to Try